Workers’ Compensation Hearing Process in Michigan

 Depending on the particulars of your on-the-job injury and your workers’ compensation claim, you may be required to apply for a hearing before a magistrate after your claim has been denied.

 The facts of each case are different.
 We are prepared to steer you through the myriad laws and processes that pertain to your case.
-If your case requires hearing before a magistrate, we are committed to representing you, using our vast knowledge and experience to successfully prove your claim for compensation.
+If your case requires a hearing before a magistrate, we are committed to representing you, using our vast knowledge and experience to successfully prove your claim for compensation.

-Detroit Workers’ Comp Appeals Lawyer
+Trusted Workers’ Comp Appeals Lawyer in Michigan

 Our founding attorney Barry Adler, a lifelong Detroit-area resident before recently moving to Traverse City, authored the workers’ compensation section of the Michigan Lawyer’s Manual.
 He has the highest possible rating of “AV Preeminent” in the Martindale-Hubbell peer review system.
 He has also spoken on our practice areas at numerous legal seminars.